benc-uk/icon-collection/readme.md

 # SVG Icon Collection
 This is a collection of various technical icons, glyphs, logos and other imagery all in SVG format.
 The icons are mainly Azure related but there are various other brands and logos plus abstract/generic symbols.

+All files are run through [SVGO](https://github.com/svg/svgo) to clean them up and optimize them

 Icons refreshed/updated: Jan 2019

 # Ownership & Copyright